Charitable lottery regulations in Canada

 Think 50/50 draw, prize raffle, home lottery — you get the idea.

-How to apply for a charitable lottery license in:
+How to apply for a charitable lottery licence in:

 1️⃣ Alberta